 PSYBooks' eSign process is easy, flexible and HIPAA Compliant.
 It allows you to request eSignatures on any document, including documents that are already stored in PSYBooks storage areas as well as documents from your computer or other storage devices.
 When the patient eSigns the file(s) and returns them to you, you are notified both via email and also on your TNT (Therapist Notification Tool).
 Files returned by patients are automatically placed in the Files tab of their chart, ensuring that your patient's medical records are all stored in one place.
-You also have a copy of the signed file in a special category named "Documents That Have Been eSigned" in the My Files & Templates tool on the Tools > Your Files page of the app.
+You also have a copy of the signed file in a special category named "Documents That Have Been eSigned" in the My Files & Templates tool on the Tools > My Files page of the app.

 Basically, the eSign process begins with an email.
 However, there's more than one way to send encrypted emails and files in PSYBooks.
 The most obvious one is by using the Compose Email tool at Portal > Email.
-However, if you have the documents you need to send uploaded to the My Files & Templates page, you can send files with eSign requests from there.
+However, if you have the documents you need to send uploaded to the Files, Forms & Templates page, you can send files with eSign requests from there.
 This graphic shows how it works:

-An example of one possible work flow is to download one of our free form templates, customize it for your practice, upload the customized form to your personal encrypted file space at (Tools > My Files & Templates).
+An example of one possible work flow is to download one of our free form templates, customize it for your practice, upload the customized form to your personal encrypted file space at (Tools > Files, Forms & Templates).
 Obviously, if you already have your own forms that you prefer, you can upload those instead.
-Then, when you need to send a patient one of your forms so they can eSign it, you can click the email next to that form on Tools > Your Files to send it to the patient for them to eSign as shown above.
+Then, when you need to send a patient one of your forms so they can eSign it, you can click the email next to that form on Tools > My Files to send it to the patient for them to eSign as shown above.
 We'll cover the various steps in the eSign process below.

 You also have a special tool to allow you to track documents you've sent for eSigning.
-It's called the "Manage eSign Documents" tool and it lives on Tools > Your Files & Templates.
+It's called the "Manage eSign Documents" tool and it lives on Tools > My Files & Templates.
 This tool provides time/date stamps for each stage of the eSign process and also gives you tools to email the Portal User, reset their password, and remind them to return the documents to you - all on that one tool.

 Request a Signature